 From an outside perspective, freelancing seems like the ideal job.
 You can set your work hours.
 Choose the kinds of projects you want to work on.
 No nightmare bosses or useless teammates.
-On the other hand, as a freelancer you miss out on the peer relationships, constructive feedback from managers, professional development and all the paid leaves.
+On the other hand, as a freelancer, you miss out on peer relationships, constructive feedback from managers, professional development, and all the paid leaves.

 Burning out – When should you stop?

 One of the most common reasons for burning out is the inability to say “no” – especially when you’re starting out.
 The irregular nature of work, not knowing when it might dry up and lack of regular paychecks can cause uncertainty leading you to take on more than you can manage.
 On the other hand, many freelancers would admit that taking time off means you’re losing money.

 A solution is to find freelancer peer groups.
 People who understand the work you do and the decisions you have to make.
 As motivational speaker Jim Rohn once said, “We are the average of the five people we spend the most time with, and your peers play a vital role in helping you share the burden and telling you when it’s time to stop”.

 You could expand your network through workshops, seminars, or co-working hubs.
 Social media is another great tool and Bawabba has a community of freelancers across a number of disciplines that you could reach out to for networking and support.

 As a freelancer, time is your most valuable asset.
 The flexibility you get with managing your own time can be incredibly freeing, but also very restricting.
 You might find yourself constantly working, with no thought to taking breaks or working during your breaks.